Charles Alphonse du Fresnoy

 Du Fresnoy was born in Paris, son of an apothecary.
-He was destined for the medical profession, and well educated in Latin and Greek; but, having a natural propensity for the fine arts, he would not apply to his intended vocation, and was allowed to learn the rudiments of design under Perrier and Vouet.
-At the age of twenty-one he went off to Rome, with no resources; he drew ruins and architectural subjects.
+His father wanted him to enter the medical profession, and he excelled in college and was well educated in Latin and Greek.
+He, however, refused to apply for this vocation as he was more interested in poetry and the fine arts; his parents resented him for his refusal of the medical field.
+Starting from nineteen or twenty he learned the rudiments of design under Perrier and Vouet.
+At the age of twenty-one du Fresnoy, friendless and without money, went off to Rome, where he drew ruins and architectural subjects.

 After two years thus spent he re-encountered his old fellow-student Pierre Mignard, and by his aid obtained some amelioration of his professional prospects.
-He studied Raphael and the antique, went in 1633 to Venice, and in 1656 returned to France.
-During two years he was now employed in painting altar-pieces in the château du Raincy, landscapes, etc. His death was caused by an attack of apoplexy followed by palsy; he died at Villiers-le-Bel, near Paris.
+They moved into the same house and became such good friends that people called them the "inseparables".
+The cardinal of Lyon employed du Fresnoy and Mignard in making copies of works in the Farnese palace.
+It was also at this time that du Fresnoy, inspired by the works of Lucretius and Horace, began writing the Latin-language poem "De arte graphica" ("The Art of Painting"), about his observations on the art of painting.
+Du Fresnoy studied Raphael and the antique, went in 1633 to Venice, and in 1656 returned to France.
+During two years he was now employed in painting altar-pieces in the château du Raincy, landscapes, etc.

+After Mignard returned to Paris in 1658, he and du Fresnoy resumed living together until du Fresnoy's death.
+Du Fresnoy revised "De arte graphica" throughout the 1650s.
+Though he wanted to see it published, he thought it improper to print the Latin poem without a French translation and thus requested one from Roger de Piles.
+Du Fresnoy had been writing a commentary on the translation when he suffered a stroke in late 1667.
+He died three or four months later on 16 January 1668 in Villiers-le-Bel, near Paris.
 He never married.

-His pictorial works are few; they are correct in drawing, with something of the Caracci in design, and of Titian in colouring, but wanting fire and expression, and insufficient to keep his name in any eminent repute.

-He is remembered now almost entirely as a writer rather than painter.
-His Latin poem, De arte graphica, was written during his Italian sojourn, and embodied his observations on the art of painting; it may be termed a critical treatise on the practice of the art, with general advice to students.
-The precepts are sound according to the standard of his time; the poetical merits slender enough.
-The Latin style is formed chiefly on Lucretius and Horace.

-This poem was first published by Mignard, and has been translated into several languages.
-In 1668 it was turned into French by Roger de Piles; Dryden translated the work into English prose; and a rendering into verse by Mason followed, to which Sir Joshua Reynolds added some annotations.
+"De arte graphica" was first published by Mignard and has been translated into several languages.
+In 1668 Roger de Piles published his French translation; John Dryden translated the work into English prose in 1694; and a rendering into verse by William Mason annotated by Sir Joshua Reynolds followed in 1782.